Elephant conservation

 Elephants now use the corridor much more regularly because they feel secure here, and often stop to feed on trees and grass without endangering the crops of farming families.

-The elephant migration corridor is supervised and protected by ten elephant guards.
+The elephant migration corridor is supervised and protected by twelve elephant guards.
 These guards have been trained in anti-poaching, and have now established a good relationship with villagers and community leaders.

 Our cooperation partners: